Tanzania Safari – Best Time to Travel:

 A relatively uncrowned park that offered to view a variety of animals.
 The animals seem to feel safe here & often would a perfect holiday in Tanzania while you’re in 4×4 4WD open roof jeep which led to an amazing experience.
-Ruaha is the largest national park in Tanzania making it the largest park in East Africa.
-The name of the park is derived from the Great Ruaha River, which flows along its southeastern margin and is the focus for game viewing.
-The park can be reached by private plane and there are 2 airstrips – Msembe airstrip at Msembe (National Park Headquarters), and Jongomeru Airstrip.
+Ruaha is the largest national park in a Tanzania Safaris making it the largest park in East Africa.

 Animals found in this park are East African cheetah and lion, African leopard, and wild dog spotted hyena, giraffe, hippopotamus, African buffalo, and sable antelope.
-The park is known for its large elephant population.
-The lodge inside the park is the Ruaha River Lodge that can be visited at any time of year.
 Wildlife converges on the dwindling water reserves and river in front of the Lodge.
-The game can be seen throughout the day from the veranda.

 Best time to visit